Comparisons12 min read

 Both tools offer strong security for small business use.
 Zoho CRM supports GDPR and HIPAA compliance (on Enterprise/Ultimate), SOC 2, ISO 27001, and has data residency options in multiple regions.
 Pipedrive is GDPR-compliant, SOC 2 Type II certified, and offers two-factor authentication across all plans.

-If you're in a regulated industry like healthcare or finance, Zoho CRM's compliance infrastructure is more comprehensive — and that's not a small thing if it applies to you.
+If you're in a regulated industry like healthcare or finance, Zoho CRM's compliance infrastructure is more thorough — and that matters if it applies to your business.

 Winner: Zoho CRM for regulated industries.
 Both are perfectly fine for general small business use.